claimvantage/absence-piechart/README.md

 1. Make sure you have Node.js installed.
 The latest version can be downloaded [here](https://developers.google.com/chart/image/docs/making_charts)
 1. Clone this repo.
-2. In the Terminal application, type the following commands.
+2. In Terminal, type the following commands.
 ```bash
 cd absence-piechart
 ```